MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 ## Accessing Google services

-For information about using [UrlFetchApp](../reference/UrlFetchApp.md) to access Google services, see [Updating keyword bid](../solutions/urlfetch-example.md).
+For information about using [UrlFetchApp](../reference/UrlFetchApp.md) to access Google services, see [Calling Google services](../examples/urlfetch-example.md).